top of page

 Variations and Inclusivity:

-Understanding of our gods and practices have always varied.
+Understanding of our gods and practices has always varied.
 In the modern era, various sects, tribal groups, and traditions have emerged.
-The Church of Norse Traditions recognizes these differences and aims to include them within the larger heathen community.
+The Church of Norse Traditions recognizes these differences and aims to include them within the larger heathen community, so long as they do not violate the ethics and spirit of our mission.

 Freedom of Worship:

 The Church of Norse Traditions affirms the right of individuals and groups to worship freely, guided by their own consciences.
 Membership is not based on adherence to specific practices, beliefs, or dogmas.
 Freedom of conscience, exchange of ideas, and diversity of opinions are vital for our religion's growth.
-We not dictate which beings members may honor, what rituals to employ, or how they conceive of these beings.
+The Church of Norse Traditions does not dictate which beings members may honor, what rituals to employ, or how they conceive of these beings.

 Regarding Loki: